 5. Danks Street Offices, Australia | Tony Owen

 It is a commercial office building situated in Danks Street which is a flourishing designer’s hub.
 The total office area is 4000sqm with the retail and commercial area on the ground floor.
 The vibrant colour, openness, light, and other spatial qualities make the place interactive and engaging and bring out the creativeness in people in their working environment.
 The structure also has a central void that brings in light falling on lounges, avant-garde sculptures, frosted glass walkways, and glass conference rooms.
 The façade has a bold colour palette to create vibrancy and break away from the monotony.
 The façade has metal louvers and glazed glass which creates eye-catching shadow patterns and maintains the artistic vibe of the street filled with galleries and design hubs.

 6. Disco Volante, Australia

-Disco Volante is a rooftop bar built by Tony Owen Partners in 2019.
+Disco Volante is a rooftop bar built by them in 2019.
 It is constructed over a heritage building called the Nelson House which is Sydney’s first steel frame high rise building.
 The rooftop bar is a 2-storey structure consisting of a restaurant and a bar.
 The open plan features a central free-form, glass walls for seating and public spaces and masonry walls for services and kitchen areas.
 The glass box had disc-shaped aluminium shading elements to control the amount of sunlight within the space.
 This parametric designed feature forms the walls and the roof of the place creating visually appealing light and shadow patterns.

 7. Moebius House, Australia